-I must admit, over the years of being an awesome dad I have gotten used to attending parties.
-You get to know some of the moms, and some of the dads, and you don’t mind talking to them.
+I must admit that I have gotten used to attending parties over the years of being an awesome dad.
+You get to know some of the moms and some dads, and you don’t mind talking to them.

 Good luck at the party!
 You will need it.